Favourite Fell Days: Dale Head and Hindscarth

 At the end of December, we lost our wonderful dog and were heartbroken.
 We decided to do something different in January, just to break the month up a little and take our minds off things, so we booked a long weekend in Keswick.

 We had a meeting just outside Penrith on the Friday morning, so driving up on Thursday meant we could have a full day's walking on the Saturday and drive home on Sunday.
 Perfect, except for the weather...Storm Gertrude was brewing and dire predictions were being made about driving into the eye of a storm (mainly by Mum).
 The journey of four and a half hours up the M6 was in beautiful sun and we made it all the way to Shap before the rain started, but even then it was only patchy showers.
-The wind did buffet us on the exposed section over Shap Fell, but nothing too bad, although we did take it steady.
+The wind did buffet us on the exposed section over Shap Fell, but nothing too dramatic, although we did take it steadily.

-We decided to tackle Long Side, Carl Side and Ullock Pike as they were only a 10 minute drive from the hotel and a ridge walk in winter in a looming storm was something we probably wouldn't have tackled with an older dog.
+We decided to tackle Long Side, Carl Side and Ullock Pike as they were only a 10 minute drive from the hotel and a ridge walk in winter in a looming storm was something we probably wouldn't have tackled with a dog.
 We parked at the Old Sawmill Tearooms and set off up through Dodd woods.
 It was lovely and quiet; no wind, rain, ice or snow and no real flood damage that we could see although one of the trails had been closed.
 As the gradient eased and we approached the 'Dodd Summit' sign, Gertrude hit us full in the face, but it was still dry and relatively warm.

 It still wasn't really that cold and looking behind us, Derwentwater was shrouded in mist and gloom, so we felt we'd had the best of the weather.
 It was a fabulously exhilarating walk that blew the cobwebs away.
 Gertrude had behaved herself, despite being a little pushy at times!